 “Personal Data” means any information that:

 (i) relates to an identified person or identifiable natural person, who can be identified, directly or indirectly, by reference to that information; or

-(ii) would be considered personal information as such term or concept is defined by applicable law;
+(ii) would be considered personal information as such term or concept is defined by Data Protection Laws;

-“Restricted Transfer” means an onward transfer of Personal Data from Supplier to a Subprocessor where such transfer would be prohibited by the EU Data Protection Laws (or by the terms of data transfer agreements put in place to address the data transfer restrictions of the EU Data Protection Laws) in the absence of the Standard Contractual Clauses to be established under clause 12; and
+“Restricted Transfer” means an onward transfer of Personal Data from Supplier to a Sub processor where such transfer would be prohibited by the EU Data Protection Laws (or by the terms of data transfer agreements put in place to address the data transfer restrictions of the EU Data Protection Laws) in the absence of the Standard Contractual Clauses to be established under clause 12;

-“Services” means the services to be provided by the Supplier to the Company as set out in the Service Schedule (Appendix A)
+“Services” means the services to be provided by the Supplier to the Company as set out in the Terms and Conditions and any Order Form

 “Supplier” Ciptex Ltd

-2.1 Supplier shall comply with all applicable EU Data Protection Laws in the processing of Personal Data for the purposes of provision of Services and not process Personal Data other than on the Company’s documented instructions unless processing is required by applicable laws to which Supplier is subject, in which case Supplier shall to the extent permitted by applicable laws inform the Company of that legal requirement before the relevant processing of that Personal Data.
-For clarity any documented instructions from the Company Affiliate who has provided those specific instructions shall be deemed for the purpose of this Data Processing Agreement the Company Affiliates’ documented instructions and will only apply to that specific Company Affiliate.
+2.1 Supplier shall at all times, comply with Data Protection Laws in the processing of Personal Data for the purposes of provision of Services and not process Personal Data other than on the Company’s documented written instructions unless processing is required by applicable laws to which Supplier is subject, in which case Supplier shall to the extent permitted by applicable laws inform the Company of that legal requirement before the relevant processing of that Personal Data.
+For clarity, any documented instructions from the Company Affiliate who has provided those specific instructions shall be deemed for the purpose of this Data Processing Agreement the Company Affiliates’ documented instructions and will only apply to that specific Company Affiliate.